-What happens when the thing that is supposed to help you have more care-free sex actually disrupts your sex life, messes with your sexual function, and steals your sexual desire or even your ability to orgasm?
+What happens when birth control (the thing that is supposed to help you have more care-free sex), actually disrupts your sex life, messes with your sexual function, and steals your sexual desire or even your ability to orgasm?

-But sometimes birth control can not only interrupt your usual sexual functioning but it can actually lead to female sexual dysfunction.
+But sometimes birth control can not only interrupt your usual sexual functioning.
+It can actually lead to female sexual dysfunction.

 Has this ever happened to you?

 When does a problem with sexual function become female sexual dysfunction (FSD)?

 FSD is a group of sexual problems that women (or vulva owners for the sake of this post) may have.
 It includes: a lack of sexual desire, impaired arousal and lubrication, inability to achieve orgasm, or pain with sexual activity.
 These problems can be present from the onset of sexual activity or develop later after a period of normal sexual function.

 The key point to make here is that this sexual problem is PERSISTENT or RECURRENT.
 AND it causes SIGNIFICANT DISTRESS and INTERPERSONAL DIFFICULTIES for the woman.
 This is not just a minor inconvenience.

 Just to be clear, this would mean that people who are asexual, or have no desire for a sexual relationship, do not have FSD because it is not causing them significant distress.

 According to a few epidemiological studies, the prevalence of female sexual dysfunction can range from 27% to 70%!

 If you would like to know more about Female Sexual Dysfunction, here is an article I wrote for Smile Makers Collection.